CSCIX65G/crosscompilation/README.md

 run
 ```

-Note the changes to the LD_LIBRARY_PATH from the amd64 case.
+Note the changes to the `LD_LIBRARY_PATH` from the amd64 case.
 These are to account for the fact that you are debugging on a different architecture.
+At the `connect` command you are substituting the hostname or IP address of your Pi.
+The `env` command is noting that on the Pi, the paths to libraries are slightly different.

+*NB* there is no need to copy the arm executable from the mac to the Pi for debugging as we did in the normal mode.
+This is because `lldb` on your mac will copy it as part of running it.
+(This is one _really_ good reason for making your executables very small, the copy process is painfully slow).

 ## Explanation

 So what’s happening here is that I have modified the work of Johannes Weiss and Helge Hess to create the cross compilers.
-If you are curious about how that works the repo is [here](https://github.com/CSCIX65G/swift-mac2arm-x-compile-toolchain) .
+If you are curious about how that works, the repo is [here](https://github.com/CSCIX65G/swift-mac2arm-x-compile-toolchain) .

 One of the outputs of that process, when the cross compilers are built for Ubuntu 18.04 (bionic), is that all of the shlibs that Swift requires in order to link swift-compiled programs at run time on bionic can be determined by looking at the libraries produced in the cross-compiler SDK and can then be downloaded and assembled into a single runtime.tar.gz file.

 Note that, ubuntu 18.04 is *NOT* required as part of all this.
 (Well ok at the moment a minimal ubuntu is needed for the lldb-server, but even that is unmodified and should go away soon(ish)).

 The idea is to run swift programs without the weight of a full linux distribution (i.e. distro-less).
 Once we provide a complete set of libs drawn from any OS, then it is as if we had statically linked the executable, only we don’t have to include those libs in every docker image.
+(Hence the name - _shared library_)

 To do that we construct docker images of just those files + the Ubuntu loader.
 If you are interested in what _that_ looks like, the repository is [here](https://github.com/CSCIX65G/swift-remote-debug)  That repo also hosts docker images which can be used to remotely debug cross-compiled swift programs as well.
+Because most of lldb, including the `lldb-server` executable, is embedded in the `swift_runtime` image, the lldb docker image becomes vanishingly thin.

-Once we can run swift programs in ‘distro-less’ mode so that all you need is the executable output of the cross compiler in a docker container which mounts the swift_runtime volumes, then you can run fast, small and secure swift applications.
+Once we can run swift programs in ‘distro-less’ mode so that all you need is the executable output of the cross compiler in a docker container which mounts the swift_runtime volumes, _then_ we can run fast, small and secure swift applications.

 That’s the current state of the world.
 Will be interested in people’s feedback.